mouctar-diarra/march-madness/README.md

 This includes regular season and tournament performance data for NCAA Division I men’s teams.

+## Failsafe CSVs
+Import the csvs in this folder into the respective Jupyter notebook if encountering any errors in webscrapping.

 ## Required Libraries & Modules
 This repository contains Jupyter Notebook code that requires the following Python libraries.
 To run the notebooks successfully, please ensure all dependencies are installed.
 For users with a standard Anaconda setup, most packages like `pandas`, `numpy`, `seaborn`, `matplotlib`, and `time` are included by default.